MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/use-the-service-connection-tool.md

 - You run the tool from the service connection point and a computer that can connect to the internet.
 Each of these computers needs to have a x64-bit OS, and have the following components:

   - Both the **Visual C++ Redistributable** x86 and x64 files.
 By default, Configuration Manager installs the x64 version on the computer that hosts the service connection point.
-To download this component, see [Visual C++ Redistributable Packages for Visual Studio 2013](https://www.microsoft.com/download/details.aspx?id=40784).
+Starting in version 2107, this tool requires the Microsoft Visual C++ 2015-2019 redistributable package (14.28.29914.0), or later, on the computer that you are running it from.
+Version 2103 and earlier of the tool requires the Visual C++ 2013 redistributable package (12.0.40660.0).
+To download this component, see [Microsoft Visual C++ Redistributable latest supported downloads](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist).

   - Starting in version 2107, this tool requires .NET version 4.6.2, and version 4.8 is recommended.<!--10402814--> In version 2103 and earlier, this tool requires .NET 4.5.2 or later.
 For more information, [Site and site system prerequisites](../../plan-design/configs/site-and-site-system-prerequisites.md).